Avalanche Refresher Course 1-Day

 Skills to be covered include, but are not limited, to:

-- Understanding avalanche forecast bulletins and weather models
+- Understanding avalanche bulletins and weather forecast

 - Managing human factors, including decision making and risk management in a group setting